 As an employer, you can’t fix an employee’s problems, but showing concern and making adjustments can go a long way in helping employees cope with the extraordinary stress many are under right now.
 And by looking out for people who are struggling and helping them get the assistance they need, you can create a culture of caring within your company that can benefit everyone.

-To learn more techniques for supporting employees with mental health issues, watch a replay of our webinar Resiliency, Flexibility & Adaptability: Practical applications for today, so we can all bounce back tomorrow.
+To learn more techniques for supporting employees with mental health issues, watch a replay of our webinar Mental Health in Uncertain Times.